Intentional goal setting for clarity, confidence, and purpose

 - 4 min read

-As the year draws to a close, we often reflect on what we have and maybe haven't achieved in the past year.
-We also often start setting ambitious goals for the year ahead.
+We often reflect on what we did or didn't achieve in the past year.
+We also set ambitious goals for the year ahead.

 Accountability and support